ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 an excess of tokens, the Client could choose to not present any tokens for verification if a redemption had already occurred in a given time window.

-# Protocol parametrization {#parametrization}
+# Protocol Parameterization {#parametrization}

-This section provides a summary of the parameters that used in the Privacy Pass protocol ecosystem.
+This section provides a summary of the parameters used in the Privacy Pass protocol ecosystem.
 These parameters are informed by both privacy and security considerations that are highlighted in {{privacy}}
 and {{security}}, respectively.
 These parameters are intended as a single reference point for those implementing the protocol.